grangerjs/fastify-multer-integration-test/README.md

 - `POST /uploadFromServerFile`
 - `POST /uploadFromRoutePlugin`

-You can run all three servers to at the same time to make it easier to test, although that is not recommended.
+You can run all three servers at the same time to make it easier to test, although that is not recommended.
 At this point, I suspect I'm either incorrectly configuring `fastify-multer`, or Postman is not uploading the file properly.

 If you'd like to discuss, feel free to look me up on Twitter (`@jeremySGranger`), or email me at `jeremy.s.granger@gmail.com`.
 Thank you!!!